DataShades/ckanext-twitterpreview/README.rst

       ckan.twitter.max_feeds_count = 10 (If the value is not setup, it will show 20 by default and Load more button will appear under the laster tweet) ckan.twitter.exclude_replies = False (If you want to exclude retweets change from False to True)

-To generate your keys, first signup at https://twitter.com/signup and create your App at https://apps.twitter.com/.
-Click the “Create New App” button and fill out the fields.
-After creating App you will see the App information.
-Click on the “Keys and Access Tokens” tab on the top there, generate all needed keys and copy them to your config file.

 Creating resource
 -----------------